My TBR Pile of Doom: A Celebration of Unread Books

 2017-06-11 21.37.34

-Both books I have heard good press about. right one to understand Cancer, something that will kill the majority of us if heart related issues don’t do the morbid job first.
+Both books I have heard good press about. right one to understand Cancer, something that will kill the majority of us if heart related issues don’t do the job first.
 And the left book (GENOME) is to understand the new upcoming CRISPR related developments.

 2017-06-11 21.38.49